Bright, easy-to-read display

 The Fitbit Versa Lite isn’t the cheapest smartwatch, nor is it the most feature-packed — I still think there’s value in buying a smartwatch with the Google Assistant baked in — but you’ll be hard-pressed to find an inexpensive smartwatch that is this good at so many things.

 Want your own Versa Lite?
-It goes on sale Friday, March 15 on Amazon and Fitbit.com for just $159.95.
+You can get it on Amazon and Fitbit.com for around $160.
 Tell us what you think about our Fitbit Versa Lite review in the comments!
 Again, if you’re looking for even more details, check out our Fitbit Versa review.